Questions for orientation

 How confidential is my data?

-Confidentiality is a priority.
+Confidentiality is a high priority.
 Information is processed strictly for the agreed purpose within your inquiry or assignment.

 Does this website replace individual advice?